SagnikPradhan/the-knights/README.md

 The project is not yet complete.
 So (currently) there is no way to get it working.

-## Contribution
+## Contribute

-### Contribution Guidelines

-If you would like to work on this, Fork the Repository make changes and Send PRs! ❤️

-### TODOs
+### How do I contribute?

+Help us improve this project by giving us suggestions or reporting bugs through Github issues or adding new features!

+🌟 How do you add new features?

+1. Fork this Repository
+2. Clone your Repository
+3. Make changes on a new branch
+4. Push changes on your Repository
+5. Sends us your PRs ❤️

+Help us complete these todos!

-Global todos related to the project in common
+- [] Common: Add CI to the project

-- [x] Start this README
-- [x] Fix Grammar and Typo of README
-- [ ] Complete the whole README Function Flows
-- [ ] Fix the Index
+- [] Frontend: Complete integration with backend

 ### Contributors